-If you want to make payments to an organisation to which you have not contributed from your pay before, you must first make your own arrangements to join the organisation concerned.
-The pension payroll provider will not enrol pensioners with particular societies.
+If you want to make payments to an organisation to which you have not contributed from your pay before, you must first make your own arrangements

 You should direct any enquiry about benefits, increase of your subscriptions, or conditions of membership, to the society or organisation concerned.
 If for any reason a deduction from pension is not made or passed on correctly to a specified organisation, the pension payroll provider will not accept responsibility for the lack of cover which the loss of contribution may cause.
-As an alternative to having deductions made from your pension, you could make separate arrangements with the organisation(s) concerned.
+As an alternative to having deductions made from your pension you could make separate arrangements with the organisation(s) concerned.